vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 ## Feature Engineering

+**PS : Turned Out to be the Most Important work in this project, more essential than the modelling!!**

 In this section I perform feature engineering and add many features to the data:
 - I've abstracted all the code away into functions, please see Section 2 of this notebook for the actual code.